 Contract lawyers aren’t cheap.
 So if you can’t afford one or if you just want to get some insight into the basics of how to check a contract – read on.

 Contracts can be simple (for example a low value supply of services contract) or complicated (for example, a contract to explore for oil).
-You can read about different types of contracts by clicking here.
+You can read about different types of contracts by clicking our contract law page.
 But no matter what the subject matter or level of complexity is in a contract there are certain fundamentals that should be addressed.
 If they aren’t then one or more of the parties to the contract could be signing something they later regret, or the contract may not even be legally binding.

 So, what should you look out for before signing on the dotted line?